 Many people with food allergies also experience coughing, wheezing and a blocked or runny nose.

 In rare cases, foods like peanuts can cause severe reactions called anaphylaxis which can be life-threatening if they are not treated straight away.

 What are the most common food allergies?

-Any food can cause an allergic reaction, but the most commonly found food allergens include nuts, eggs, cow’s milk, shellfish, soya, and fruits such as citrus fruits and kiwis.
+Any food can cause an allergic reaction, but the most commonly found food allergens according to the NHS include:2

 What is a food intolerance?

 Food intolerances may take some time to diagnose.